barrie0482/emailheaders/README.md

     **Search** dialog.
 2. Click on the **Mark** tab
 3. Select the **Regular Expression** search mode
-4. Add either the IPv4 or the IPv6 regular expresion in the **Find what:** text box
+4. Add either the IPv4 or the IPv6 regular expression in the **Find what:** text box
 5. Click **Mark All**